chankyupark/fashion_docker/README.md

 # fashion_docker
-# loom

 ## Introduction

-``loom`` continuously collects all the peprcepts, synchronizes them and publishes an integrated percept message.
+``fashion_docker`` can clcontinuously collects all the peprcepts, synchronizes them and publishes an integrated percept message.

 This container interfaces with clients via ROS2 topics.